yss14/TelegramGameBotHacks/README.md

 ###What to do

-1. Open lumberjack game via the windows telegram desktop client
+1. Open a `Telegram Game Bot` game via the windows telegram desktop client

 2. Show the Google Chrome developer tools

 3. Go to the console tab

-4. Paste the code of the `LumberjackHack.js`
+4. Paste the code of the `GameBotHack.js`

 5. Change the `DESIRED_SCORE` variable